 NICM Health Research Institute (NICM HRI) at Western Sydney University is Australia's leader in complementary and integrative medicine research and policy.
 Established in 2007 by the Commonwealth and NSW State Governments, the Institute provides leadership and support for strategically directed research into integrative medicine, to promote the translation of evidence into clinical practice and develop relevant policy to benefit the health of all Australians.
 As an Excellence in Research for Australia (ERA) 5* rating institute, NICM HRI is globally recognised for its world-class research and innovations in complementary medicine.

-The successful candidates will have the opportunity to develop research projects in one or more of the following NICM HRI research streams:
+The successful candidate will have the opportunity to develop preclinical, clinical, health and community based research projects, or a combination of these, in one or more of the following NICM HRI research streams:

 - Bush Medicines, Australian traditional and indigenous medicine

 - Healthy Hearts, preventing and treating cardiovascular and metabolic disorders